Minnesota Poll: Gov. Tim Walz's approval ratings grow amid coronavirus response

-Minnesota Gov. Tim Walz’s approval rating has risen as the first-term governor navigates the coronavirus crisis, with two in three registered voters supporting his performance on the job, a Star Tribune/MPR News/KARE 11 Minnesota Poll found.
+Minnesota Gov. Tim Walz's approval rating has risen as the first-term governor navigates the coronavirus crisis, with 2 in 3 registered voters supporting his performance on the job, a Star Tribune/MPR News/KARE 11 Minnesota Poll found.

 The 65% approval rating is an increase from a Minnesota Poll conducted in February, weeks before the pandemic upended daily life and politics, leading to a series of executive actions temporarily closing businesses and limiting people's movements.
 Before the crisis, 56% of registered voters approved of the DFL governor's work.